awsdocs/amazon-redshift-developer-guide/doc_source/r_WF_AVG.md

 Sorts the rows within each partition\.
 If no PARTITION BY is specified, ORDER BY uses the entire table\.

  *frame\_clause*
 If an ORDER BY clause is used for an aggregate function, an explicit frame clause is required\.
 The frame clause refines the set of rows in a function's window, including or excluding sets of rows within the ordered result\.
 The frame clause consists of the ROWS keyword and associated specifiers\.
-See [Window Function Syntax Summary](r_Window_function_synopsis.md)\.
+See [Window function syntax summary](r_Window_function_synopsis.md)\.

-## Data Types<a name="c_Supported_data_types_wf_avg"></a>
+## Data types<a name="c_Supported_data_types_wf_avg"></a>

 The argument types supported by the AVG function are SMALLINT, INTEGER, BIGINT, NUMERIC, DECIMAL, REAL, and DOUBLE PRECISION\.